NVIDIA/cuda-quantum/docs/sphinx/using/python.rst

 Quantum Approximate Optimization Algorithm
 -------------------------------------------

-Let's now see how we can implement the Quantum Approximate Optimization Algorithm (QAOA) to compute the Max-Cut of a rectangular graphy by leveraging
+Let's now see how we can implement the Quantum Approximate Optimization Algorithm (QAOA) to compute the Max-Cut of a rectangular graph by leveraging
 `cudaq:vqe`.
 For more on the QAOA algorithm and the Max-Cut problem, refer to `this paper <https://arxiv.org/abs/1411.4028>`__.